Jeswinpriji/Medical-image-analysis-use-cnn/README.md

 # 🏥 Medical Imaging Analysis Using CNNs

 ## 📌 Overview
-This project focuses on **Medical Imaging Analysis** using **Convolutional Neural Networks (CNNs)** to classify **MRI, CT, and X-ray** scans for disease detection.
+This project focuses on **Medical Imaging Analysis** using **Convolutional Neural Networks (CNNs)** to classify **MRI, CT, and X-ray** scans for detecting various diseases, not limited to brain tumors.
 The model processes medical images and provides predictions to assist in diagnosis.

 ## 🚀 Features
 - 🩻 Supports **MRI, CT, and X-ray** image classification
+- 🏥 Detects multiple diseases across different imaging modalities
 - 🧠 Deep learning-based disease detection using CNNs
 - 🔄 Batch processing for handling multiple scans efficiently
 - 🌐 Web interface using **Flask, HTML, and CSS**